mozilla/sccache/docs/Distributed.md

 The client should then run `sccache --dist-auth` and follow the instructions to retrieve a token.
-This will be automatically cached locally for the token expiry period (manual revalidatation will be necessary after expiry).
+This will be automatically cached locally for the token expiry period (manual revalidation will be necessary after expiry).

 #### Token